-Designing an economical industrial distillation column to achieve your desired separation requires an engineer experienced in process equipment integration and proven distillation system scale-up.
+Designing an economical distillation system to achieve your desired separation requires an engineer experienced in process equipment integration and proven scale-up.

-EPIC’s distillation, engineering and fabrication experts work with you to understand your separation needs, develop a detailed 3D model, and fabricate a custom distillation column to meet your goals and your budget.
-Scale-up of industrial distillation systems is non-linear, and must be designed and implemented by qualified process engineers for:
+EPIC’s process design, engineering and fabrication experts work with you to understand your separation needs, develop a detailed 3D model, and fabricate a custom distillation column to meet your goals and your budget.
+Scale-up of separation processes is non-linear, and must be designed and implemented by qualified process engineers for: